Argennon-Project/csgot/docs/intro.md

     // 2 === a - b
 ```

-In practice, relations are usually used to represent circuit components and
+In practice, relations are usually used to represent circuit components, and
 they usually define a function.

 Alternatively, instead of the `rel` keyword,